AlekhyaSasi/MyWritings/python-create-a-class.md

 ##### Note:

--   Class names are written in [camel case](https://en.wikipedia.org/wiki/Camel_case).
+-  Class names are written in [camel case](https://en.wikipedia.org/wiki/Camel_case)
-   - **Example**: `ClassName`
+   - **Example**: `ClassName`, `PersonInformation`, `Country`, `TechnicalWriter`.
+-  Fields and methods are written in [snake_case](https://en.wikipedia.org/wiki/Snake_case).
--  A class may contain a list of statements such as functions and methods.
+-  A class may contain blocks of code representing functions or fields.
+-  It's recommended to include a docstring in the beginning, which briefly describes the class's functionality.
 -  You can also create a class without any statements.
 However, such a class is of less use.
--  It's recommended to include a docstring in the beginning, which briefly describes the functionality of the class.

 ### Sample